Church of the Holy Sepulchre: 2020 pandemic

 On 25 March 2020, Israeli health officials ordered the site closed to the public due to the COVID-19 pandemic.
 According to the keeper of the keys, it was the first such closure since 1349, during the Black Death.
 Clerics continued regular prayers inside the building, and it reopened to visitors two months later, on 24 May.

-2022 renovations
+Crusader altar slab discovered (2022)

 During church renovations in 2022, a stone slab covered in modern graffiti was moved from a wall, revealing Cosmatesque-style decoration on one face.
 According to an IAA archaeologist, the decoration was once inlaid with pieces of glass and fine marble; it indicates that the relic was the front of the church's high altar from the Crusader era (c.
 1149), which was later used by the Greek Orthodox until being damaged in the 1808 fire.

 Description

 Parvis (courtyard)

 The courtyard facing the entrance to the church is known as the parvis.
 Two streets open into the parvis: St Helena Road (west) and Suq ed-Dabbagha (east).
 Around the parvis are a few smaller structures.